Why do you need wireflows vs wireframes?

 As mentioned before, wireframes can improve collaboration between developers and stakeholders.
 With wireflows significantly improves collaboration with a clearer and detailed view of the product.
 Using a flow for each page and interaction, team members can look at what happens when a user clicks a CTA.
 They can determine the visual feedback given to users, looking to see if its user or system is triggered.

-Wireflow is good for showing a typical path a customer or user would take with the product.
-It layouts the essential components shown in wireframes.
+Wireflow shows a typical path a customer or user would take with the product.
+It lays out the essential components shown in wireframes.
 It then uses arrows for two reasons:

 1. To show the button or interactive element, users are clicking

-2. Where it takes users, or what changes on the app
+2. Where does it take users, or what changes on the app

 Better Collaboration Between Team Members

 Developers can determine if the app incorporates the proper feedback (micro interactions).
-It looks at the pathways the user will go through to reach the final action.
+It looks at the user’s pathways to reach the final action.
 Better communication will result as it gives a detailed structure.
 Developers can easily interact with stakeholders using wireflows.
-It breaks everything down, showing every detail and the flow of the product.
+It breaks everything down, showing every detail and product flow.

 Read our success story where we used wireflows extensively- 6x efficiency achieved